Evolutionary Medicine: Is it Important?

 Alus - our genome is full of one type of transposable element (TE) called an Alu.
 They constitute 10% of our genome alone.
 These are pieces of DNA that can jump in and out of our DNA.
 We have over a million copies of this TE alone.
 If we add up all the TE insertions, about 45% of our genome is made up of these elements that jump in and out of our genome, often causing damage.
 Over a 100 million years ago a gene called 7SL fused to another 7SL at the same time a retroviral infection was occurring.
 The retrovirus picked up this double 7SL RNA and began to make copies of it and inserting it back into the host DNA.
 Most of the insertions did not cause problems, but a million insertions did occasionally land into expensive DNA territory.
 We can identify today damaged gene alleles from Alu and other TE insertions that are responsible for such diseases as hemophilia A & B, familial hypercholesterolemia, severe combined immunodeficiency, porphyria, and Duchenne muscular dystrophy.
 Many other diseases such as type 2 diabetes, Alzheimer’s disease and cancers of the colon, breast, and lung are victims of genetic susceptibilities due to TE damage.
 In this case the genes are damaged but not completely destroyed (21).
 Knowing human evolution is necessary for understanding certain genetic diseases, when and how they entered our germ line and possibly how to correct or control them.

-Pseudogenes - We have about 20,000 genes that are directly involved in making “us”.
+Pseudogenes - It has been noted that we have about 20,000 genes that are directly involved in making “us”.
 These are the genes that produce proteins, commonly enzymes, that control almost everything in our cells.
 This only represents about 1.5% of all our DNA.
 Much of the rest is derived from TEs as discussed above and probably mostly “junk” DNA.
 Indeed, about 98% of our DNA is exactly the same as a chimp’s.
 But outside that 1.5% are many regulatory and other sequences in our genome that instruct when for example to make products and how long so those elements are probably what really differentiate us from other apes.
-Scientists have also identified thousands of genes that are damaged and not functional but look like like normal, active genes.
-It was thought that there were about 20,000 of these broken, duplicated genes (pseudogenes) but functions have been found for many now so the total may be closer to 10,000.
+Scientists have also identified thousands of genes that are damaged and not functional but look like similar normal, active genes.
+It is thought that there are about 20,000 of these broken, duplicated genes (pseudogenes) but functions have been found for many now that can be partially read so the total may be closer to about 12,000.
 Christina Sisu notes: “Integrative analyses of cancer data have shown that pseudogenes can be transcribed and even translated, and that pseudogenic DNA, RNA, and proteins can interfere with the activity and function of key protein coding genes, acting as regulators of oncogenes and tumor suppressors.
 Capitalizing on the available clinical research, we are able to get an insight into the spread and variety of pseudogene biomarker and therapeutic potential.
 In this chapter, we describe pseudogenes that fulfill their role as diagnostic or prognostic biomarkers, both as unique elements and in collaboration with other genes or pseudogenes.
 We also report that the majority of prognostic pseudogenes are overexpressed and exert an oncogenic [cancer] role in colorectal, liver, lung, and gastric cancers.”

 Sen wrote in his paper titled “Relevance of Pseudogenes to Human Genetic Disease”: